SheyNjila1/four-tier-mailing-app-project/README.md

-# 🏼‍💻 Deploying a 4 Tier Mailing Web Application on AWS
+# 🏼‍💻 Deployment of a Four Tier Mailing Web Application on Amazon Web Services

 ##
 In this project, there will be implementation of the PHP Mailing deployment with multi-tier architecture on AWS.